 Since its launch in 2011, The Sam Spiegel International Film Lab has become a leading force in the development of groundbreaking feature films by some of the world’s most promising talents.

-Each year the Lab selects 12 international writer/directors who are at advanced stages of writing their first/second narrative feature film.
+Each year the Lab selects 12 international writers/directors who are at advanced stages of writing their first/second narrative feature film.
 The participants are invited to Jerusalem for two working sessions and an additional session via zoom, over a seven to eight month period.

 The selected projects undergo an in-depth process with one of our acclaimed script editors, after which they are presented to an audience (after a short pitch training) of jury members and decision makers, highly esteemed film professionals at a celebratory communal event in Jerusalem.
-The jury awards production prizes totaling $70,000, generously donated by the Beracha Foundation.
+The jury awards production prizes totaling $50,000- $70,000, generously donated by the Beracha Foundation.
 The Lab holds the rights to change the amount of the prizes.